VanAndelInstitute/lambdaR/README.md

 export CPATH="$CPATH:/opt/include"
 export LDFLAGS="-I/opt/lib"
 ```
-Make sure you start a new bash session before continuing to pick up these changes.
+Make sure you start a new bash session before continuing, so that these environment variables are loaded.

+## Building the dependencies

 I like to create a "build" directory and work in there.